βœ… Exit Criteria

 • It works

-• The repo is public on Github and the link shared with CYF
+• The repo is public on GitHub and the link shared with CYF

-• The planning board is public on Github and the link shared with CYF
+• The planning board is public on GitHub and the link shared with CYF

-• It addresses the brief
+• It addresses the project brief

 πŸ§‘πŸΎβ€πŸ€β€πŸ§‘πŸΌ Team criteria